utpalsinghal/easydo/README.md

 ## Features

-- Add tasks: Easily add new tasks to your todo list.
+- Add tasks: Easily add new tasks to your to-do list.
 - Mark tasks as completed: Keep track of completed tasks by marking them as done.
 - Modify tasks: Edit the content of existing tasks to update or correct information.
 - Delete tasks: Remove tasks from the list when they are no longer needed.
 - View all the pending tasks at the top as completed tasks automatically move to the bottom of the list.
-- Track completed tasks count: Keep a track of the number of total tasks and the completed tasks at the top of the page.
+- Track completed tasks count: Keep track of the number of total tasks and the completed tasks at the top of the page.

 ## Getting started